diogo-aos/CarND-Semantic-Segmentation/README.md

 *Model C* produced results with a lot more false positives.

 ### Collected video
-2 videos were recorded using 20MP Sony Exmor RS sensor.
-Both videos were recorded with the phone handheld.
-The windshield is dirty on both videos.
-These videos are called `Foz` and `Neuronios`.

 The light differs significantly on both videos.
 The performance of the three models above in both videos can be seen in this [Youtube video](https://youtu.be/0TAYRCinuVs).